PabloMemescobar/solid-doodle/index.md

 7. git add .
 8. git commit -m "XXX-123 implement text classification"
 ```
-__Each commit message should be written in *present imperative* tense (such as "Add Hello, World", "Inplement text classification", "Remove unnecessary variable")__
+__Each commit message should be written in *present imperative* tense (such as "Add Hello, World", "Implement text classification", "Remove unnecessary variable")__

 ### __<ins>What should I do when I’ve finished a task?</ins>__
 Carefully answer the questions below before considering your work as complete and ready for review.